 - Watery eyes from increased production of tears

 - Gritty, red, sore eyes and blurred vision – if you have this don't operate machinery or drive.
 Your nurse can give you eyedrops

 - A brown marking on the skin following the line of the vein where fluorouracil has been injected

 - Loss of fertility – you may not be able to become pregnant or father a child after this treatment.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
 Men may be able to store sperm before starting treatment

 Fewer than 1 in 100 people have these.

 - Total hair loss

-- Heart problems, such as angina, heart failure or a heart attack – let your doctor or nurse know straight away if you have any chest pain
+- Heart problems, such as angina, heart failure or a heart attack – tell your doctor or nurse straight away if you have any chest pain

 - Confusion or unsteadiness

 - Women may stop having periods (amenorrhoea) but this may only be temporary